visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Detect Rational Surface
     Allows for the construction of rational surfaces via an iterative process.

-    * Maximums iterations – sets the number of iterations for constructing the rational surface.
-Typically, it can be found with 5-10 iterations.
+    Typically, they can be constructed with 5-10 iterations.

+.. danger:
-Note: The rational surface construction is experimental code and does not always work!!!!
+    The rational surface construction is experimental code and does not always work.

 Detect O Points
     Allows for the detection of O points in “island chains” via an iterative process.

-    * Maximum iterations - sets the number of iterations for locating the O point.
-Typically, it can be found with 5 iterations.
+Typically, they can be detected with 5 iterations.

+.. danger:
-Note: The critical point detection is experimental code and does not always work!!!!
+    The critical point detection is experimental code and does not always work.

 Perform O-Line Analysis
     Calculate the poloidal winding relative the O-Line (central axis) which provides a more accurate winding value.

-    * O-Line toroidal windings (Default 1) – sets the toroidal winding value, i.e. the period (for the central axis the period would be 1).
+    * O-Line toroidal windings (Default 1) – sets the toroidal winding value, i.e. the period (for the central axis the period is 1).
     * O-Line Axis Point File - allows the user to select a text file containing the points along the axis from 0 to 360 degrees (note there is no overlap P(0) != P(n)).